 - Discuss your fear of spiders with your family or even a medical professional.

-Therapy is available for this condition, including meditation, relaxation techniques, and exposure therapy.
-Some treatments include exposure therapy, which involves gradual, repeated exposure to feared things or situations.
+Therapy for this condition includes meditation, relaxation techniques, and exposure therapy.
+Some treatments include exposure therapy, which involves repeated exposure to feared things or situations.
 Others include cognitive behavioral therapy, which involves exposure and techniques.
 It helps teach a patient to understand their fears better and overcome them.

 Only black widows and brown recluse spiders in the United States can harm humans.
 The black widow is mostly found in the southern United States.
-In 10% of cases, it kills off skin tissue leading to a nasty lesion.
+It kills off skin tissue in 10% of cases, leading to a nasty lesion.
 In about 1% of cases, the toxin may lead to kidney failure.
 Spiders rarely bite and are less provoked.
 So stay calm.

 More Articles: